gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/tutorial/distributions.md

 ![Image of the 16 squared microstates to N = 2](../assets/microstates.png)

 Recurrence Microstates Analysis (RMA) uses the probability distribution of these microstates within an RP as a source of information for the analysis.
-Accordingly, [`RecurrenceMicrostatesAnalysis`](@ref) computes these distributions and applies them to the study of dynamical systems.
+Accordingly, RecurrenceMicrostatesAnalysis.jl computes these distributions and applies them to the study of dynamical systems.

 ##  Computing RMA distributions

-The computation of RMA distributions is the core of the [`RecurrenceMicrostatesAnalysis`](@ref) package; all other functionalities rely on it as their primary source of information.
+The computation of RMA distributions is the core of the RecurrenceMicrostatesAnalysis.jl package; all other functionalities rely on it as their primary source of information.
 Therefore, understanding how this tool works is essential in order to fully use the package and all that it has to offer.
 RMA distributions are computed using the [`distribution`](@ref) function, which provides several parameters that control its behaviour.